wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Completed | Transaction is Completed |
 | Cancelled | Transaction is Cancelled |

-## Nexi
-MultiSafepay provides the Visa test credentials to test the payment method Nexi.

-Nexi is shown as a payment option on the payment page of MultiSafepay only after:

-1. The Visa gateway is enabled; and
-2. The locale is set to it_IT (Italy) in the transaction call received by MultiSafepay.

 ## Cartes Bancaires

 MultiSafepay provides the Visa test credentials to test the payment method Cartes Bancaires.